-You are not introduced to the porters at the gate because there is no enough time and when you arrive at the first hut or camp on Day 1 the staff are busy and travellers are tired.
-On Day 2 of the hike travellers will have enough time to meet everyone when they arrive at the hut or camp.
+You are not introduced to the porters at the gate because there is no enough time and when you arrive at the first hut or camp on Day 1 the staff are busy and travelers are tired.
+On Day 2 of the hike, travelers will have enough time to meet everyone when they arrive at the hut or camp.

 A method that’s popular is for everybody to contribute 10% of the total cost of their trek towards tips.
 So if you paid US$2000 for your trek, you should pay US$200 collectively for your crew.
 (If there were only one or two of you, it would be better to pay slightly more than 10%.).